benlasko/software_advice_web_scraper/README.md

 * Python
 * Beautiful Soup
 * Pandas
+* Jupyter Notebook
 * MongoDB
-* Jupyter Notebook

 <br>

 ## Overview

 ### This project was completed for a small IT business and my task was to scrape all product pages at softwareadvice.com.
-The script I wrote uses Beautiful Soup to gather the data listed below from each product page at softwareadvice.com.
-The data is saved to a Pandas DataFrame, a csv file, and can also be saved in a MongoDB database.
+The script I wrote uses Beautiful Soup to gather the data listed below from each product page.
+The script was written so the data would be saved in a csv file which can then be put into a MongoDB database.

 * Product name
 * Product overview